Quantum entanglement: Entanglement measures

-Most (but not all) of these entanglement measures reduce for pure states to entanglement entropy, and are difficult (NP-hard) to compute.
+Most (but not all) of these entanglement measures reduce for pure states to entanglement entropy, and are difficult (NP-hard) to compute for mixed states as the dimension of the entangled system grows.

 Quantum field theory

-The Reeh-Schlieder theorem of quantum field theory is sometimes seen as an analogue of quantum entanglement.
+The Reeh–Schlieder theorem of quantum field theory is sometimes interpreted as saying that entanglement is omnipresent in the quantum vacuum.

 Applications

 Entanglement has many applications in quantum information theory.
 With the aid of entanglement, otherwise impossible tasks may be achieved.

 Among the best-known applications of entanglement are superdense coding and quantum teleportation.

 Most researchers believe that entanglement is necessary to realize quantum computing (although this is disputed by some).

-Entanglement is used in some protocols of quantum cryptography, but to prove the security of QKD under standard assumptions does not require entanglement.
+Entanglement is used in some protocols of quantum cryptography, but to prove the security of quantum key distribution (QKD) under standard assumptions does not require entanglement.
 However, the device independent security of QKD is shown exploiting entanglement between the communication partners.

+In August 2014, Brazilian researcher Gabriela Barreto Lemos, from the University of Vienna, and team were able to "take pictures" of objects using photons that had not interacted with the subjects, but were entangled with photons that did interact with such objects.
+The idea has been adapted to make infrared images using only standard cameras that are insensitive to infrared.

 Entangled states

 There are several canonical entangled states that appear often in theory and experiments.